Login

 Visit community-council.org.uk for modern, accessible and reasonably priced Community Council websites.

-The next ordinary meeting of the Garve & District Community Council will be held online on Tuesday 6 May 2025 at 7.00pm BST
+The next ordinary meeting of the Garve & District Community Council will be held online on MONDAY 9 June 2025 after the AGM which starts at 7.00pm BST

 Members of the public are very welcome to attend Community Council meetings and take part in the discussions under the guidance of the Chairman.
 This meeting will be recorded and will be archived and available for viewing for twelve months thereafter.